Leon2young/FATE/README.md

 Multivariate time series forecasting

-This repository contains the official implementation of FATE.
+This repository contains **the official implementation of FATE**.

-The code will be released within two weeks after the paper is officially published.
+The code will be released within **4 weeks** after the paper is officially published.